joesparrow/palindromeevents/index.md

 ## Where can I get more information?

 Good question.
+Email address to follow.

 ## Is this the worst website on the internet?

 Probably.